 "A brilliant achievement!
-5 stars!" - NY Literary Magazine on 'Harcourt's Mountain'.
+5 stars!" - NY Literary Magazine on my debut novel 'Harcourt's Mountain'.

 "Bloody brilliant" - Fiona Paterson on the short story 'Coming Undone'.
-(Soon to be published in the upcoming L.E.T.H.A.L. short story anthology.)
+(One of collection in the short story anthology, L.E.T.H.A.L.)

 If you are needing up-to-date information about COVID-19 in South Africa, click on the button to the right and it will take you straight to the right page.

 Wondering why I chose that pic for the top banner image?
 Simple, storytelling is a perfectly legitimate way to have multiple personalities!

 Writing courses and books on writing always advise one to 'find your voice!'
 That authentic voice which defines the genre and stories one writes.
 Stephen King's voice is obvious - Horror.
 Georgette Heyer - Georgian Romance, Agatha Christie - cosy upper class British murder.